 Award-winning scholar.
-My work has been recognized with the 2015 Charles Kneupper Award from the Rhetoric Society of America, the 2020 Winifred Bryan Horner Book Award Honorable Mention from the Coalition of Feminist Scholars in the History of Rhetoric & Composition, the 2021 Randy Majors Memorial Award from the National Communication Association’s (NCA) Caucus on GLBTQ Concerns, and the 2025 Marie Hochmuth Nichols Award from NCA’s Public Address Division.
+My work has been recognized with the 2015 Charles Kneupper Award from the Rhetoric Society of America, the 2020 Winifred Bryan Horner Book Award Honorable Mention from the Coalition of Feminist Scholars in the History of Rhetoric & Composition, the 2021 Randy Majors Memorial Award from the National Communication Association’s (NCA) Caucus on GLBTQ Concerns, the 2025 Marie Hochmuth Nichols Award from NCA’s Public Address Division, and the 2026 Lavender Rhetorics Award for Excellence in Queer Scholarship from the Conference on College Composition and Communication.

 Mom.
 My spouse and I conceived our amazing kiddos using assisted reproductive technologies and donor gametes.
 I’ve started to write about this process of family building as an academic in “Ticking Clocks: Rhetorics of Tenure and (In)Fertility,” co-authored with my friend Steph Ceraso for Rhetoric Society Quarterly.

 Outdoorsy sneaker femme.
-I spend my free time hiking and trail running in the woods.
+I spend my free time lifting weights, hiking, and trail running in the woods.
 I am especially fond of Rothrock State Forest and the Rachel Carson Trail.